 But, does law enforcement always rely on science to “get their man?”
-The answer is simple…no. Especially when it comes to police lineups.
+The answer is simple … no. Especially when it comes to police lineups.

 First of all, there are two basic types of police lineups, live and photo.
-Obviously, the live lineup is when eyewitnesses view a line of five or six people, hoping to pick the suspect from the group.
+Obviously, the live lineup is when eyewitnesses view a group of five or six people, hoping to pick the suspect from the group.
 Police use photos instead of live people when conducting a photo lineup.

 Both lineup types contain subtypes—sequential lineups and simultaneous lineups.
-In simultaneous lineups witnesses see all potential suspects at the same time, either in person or in photographs.
+In simultaneous lineups, witnesses see all potential suspects at the same time, either in person or in photographs.
 In sequential lineups witnesses see the suspects one at a time, individually, or in individual photographs.